 Agendas - regularly scheduled meetings have agendas that are normally available one week prior to the scheduled meeting.
 Agendas should always be available 2 days prior to a meeting unless it is a special meeting which requires only 18 hours notice.
 Agendas are posted on the website as soon as they are available.

 Minutes - are a record of actions take by a public body.
-They are not meant to be a word-for-word recital of the meeting or a medium for expressing individual positions.
-Minutes should contain mainly a record of what was done at the meeting, not what was said by members.
+They are not meant to be a word-for-word recital of the meeting or as a platform for expressing individual positions.
+Minutes should contain a record of what was done at the meeting, not what was said by members.
 (Authorities & Responsibilities of Michigan Township Officials, Boards and Commissions, by John H. Bauckham, Michigan Townships Association, 2012, p.
 163.)
 The minutes are posted on the website after their approval and are a great way to stay informed!

 Questions? - The best way to get an answer to your question is to contact us!
 You can reach us 4 different ways - by phone, letter, email or in person!
 Don't wait for a meeting - contact us and the appropriate board member or employee work work on providing an answer!